-Because JCS-Cedar Cove is an independent study program, parental involvement is welcome and very much needed.
-Parents and students participate in Project Week.
+Because JCS-Pine Valley is an independent study program, parental involvement is welcome and very much needed.
+For academy students, parents are welcome to see their students' work through the Parent Portal and be a part of Project Week.
 We have multiple field trips throughout the year which parents can participate in.
-Parents are an integral part of our School Site Council and Parent Teacher Organization which hold regularly scheduled meetings that can be found on our website.
+Parents are an integral part of our School Site Council which hold regularly scheduled meetings that can be found on our website.
+We also have additional activities throughout the year for parents, such as PSAT and PSAT8 trainings, Canvas trainings, College and Career Night, CHYA informational meetings, and other informational meetings as needed.
 Other examples of involvement include participation in the daily/weekly teaching of their children, opportunities to serve on the Board, monthly meetings with an educational facilitator.
 In addition, parents are invited to participate in professional development programs, workshops and support groups offered by the school.
-Communication mechanisms include meetings with facilitators; parent surveys; e-mail; Zoom; Canvas; ParentSquare and the JCS-Inc web site.
+Communication mechanisms include meetings with facilitators; site newsletters; event and opportunity flyers; parent surveys; e-mail; Zoom; Canvas; ParentSquare and the JCS-Inc web site.